vinala/docs/src/shortcuts.md

 ### Global

 #### root
-The `root()` shortcut returns a string contains the Application root path
+The `root()` shortcut returns a string contains the Application root path:

 ```php
 <?php